miker704/Strife/patch_V5_notes.md

     - Removed old price container and created a new one in avatar decoration preview modal.
     - Removed old price container and created a new one in profile effect preview modal.
     - Passed is nitro exclusive props to profile effect preview modal.
+    - Passed is nitro exclusive props to avatar decoration preview modal.